Danielle Hunter: 2015

-2016 season
+2016

 Hunter scored the first touchdown of his professional career on a 24-yard fumble return against the Tennessee Titans.
 Shortly after his fumble return, he broke through to sack Marcus Mariota deep in his own territory.
 Against the Green Bay Packers in Week 2, he was credited with 4 tackles and a strip sack as the Vikings opened their new U.S. Bank Stadium with a 17–14 victory.
-In Week 3 with the Vikings trailing 10-0 to the Carolina Panthers late in the first quarter, Hunter shoved left tackle Michael Oher to the turf and eluded guard Andrew Norwell to sack Cam Newton in the end zone for a safety.
-It was the first safety since Jared Allen had one on December 4, 2011 against the Denver Broncos.
+In Week 3 with the Vikings trailing 10–0 to the Carolina Panthers late in the first quarter, Hunter shoved left tackle Michael Oher to the turf and eluded guard Andrew Norwell to sack Cam Newton in the end zone for a safety.
+It was the first safety since Jared Allen had one on December 4, 2011, against the Denver Broncos.
 Hunter had his first career multi-sack game in Week 11 against the Arizona Cardinals, helping the Vikings end their four-game losing streak.
 Against the Dallas Cowboys in Week 13, Hunter had his second two-sack game of the season.
 In 16 games with the Vikings in 2016, Hunter accumulated 54 total tackles, 12.5 sacks (including a safety), one forced fumble, and one fumble recovery for a touchdown despite the fact that he did not start a single game.
 He was also credited with 55 quarterback hurries according to Sam Monson at Pro Football Focus (PFF).
 Hunter was the only Viking to be featured on NFL.com analyst Elliot Harrison's All-Under-25 team.

-2017 season
+2017

 In week 4 against the Detroit Lions, Hunter sacked quarterback Matthew Stafford twice and defended a pass during the 14–7 loss.
 These sacks were Hunter's first of the season.

 In week 8 against the Cleveland Browns in London, Hunter forced a fumble on running back Isaiah Crowell which was recovered by teammate Anthony Harris on the first offensive play of the second half.
 The Vikings eventually won the game 33–16.

 Hunter recorded a sack in the next three games against the Redskins, Rams, and Lions respectively.
 Hunter finished the regular season with 45 tackles, 7 sacks, one forced fumble, one fumble recovery, and two passes defended in 16 games started.

 In the divisional round of the playoffs against the New Orleans Saints, Hunter recorded one tackle during the 29–24 win which became known as the Minneapolis Miracle.

-In the NFC Championship game against the Philadelphia Eagles, Hunter recorded 5 tackles and sacked Nick Foles once during the 38–7 loss.
+In the National Football Conference (NFC) Championship game against the Philadelphia Eagles, Hunter recorded 5 tackles and sacked Nick Foles once during the 38–7 loss.